Laura Karpman: Career

-Compositions by Karpman have been commissioned by Tonya Pinkins, Los Angeles Opera, American Composers Orchestra, Czech Philharmonic, The Juilliard Choral Union, Pacific Serenades, and percussionist Evelyn Glennie.
+Compositions by Karpman have been commissioned by Tonya Pinkins, Los Angeles Opera, American Composers Orchestra, Czech Philharmonic, the Juilliard Choral Union, Pacific Serenades, and percussionist Evelyn Glennie.
 They have been performed internationally.
 Karpman's theater catalog includes three musicals for Los Angeles's "A Noise Within" theater company, as well as underscores for dozens of classic plays.
 Among her media music credits are Steven Spielberg's Emmy-winning, 20-hour TV miniseries, Taken; and PBS's series The Living Edens (for which she received nine Emmy nominations).
-She has scored numerous films, television programs and video games (including music for Halo 3 and her award-winning score for EverQuest II).
+She has scored numerous films, television programs and video games (including music for supplemental Halo 3 materials and her award-winning score for EverQuest II).

+She has held a residency at Sony Online Entertainment.
 Karpman received an Annie Award nomination for A Monkey's Tale, a short film commissioned by the Chinese government, which later premiered in the US and was performed by the Detroit Symphony.

 Karpman's Grammy-winning Ask Your Mama premiered at Carnegie Hall on March 16, 2009, with performances by Jessye Norman, Cassandra Wilson, The Roots, and the Orchestra of St. Luke's conducted by George Manahan.
-With Langston Hughes's epic poem for a libretto, Karpman's work exhibited an eclectic musical mix.
-Using Hughes' own voice at the core of the work, this musical includes passages from Louis Armstrong, Big Maybelle, Pigmeat Markham and Bill "Bojangles" Robinson, integrated with projected images by Rico Gatson and additional archival video, as well as Hughes's own poetry.
-Annie Dorsen directed it.
+With Langston Hughes's epic poem for a libretto, Karpman also took passages from Louis Armstrong, Big Maybelle, Pigmeat Markham and Bill "Bojangles" Robinson, integrated with projected images by Rico Gatson and additional archival video, as well as Hughes's own poetry.
 Ask Your Mama was released by Avie Records in July 2016.

-Later, Karpman created "The 110 Project", a work commissioned by the L.A.
-Opera as a paean to the city's first freeway, I-110, which turned 70 in 2009.
+Later, Karpman created "The 110 Project", an opera work commissioned by the L.A.
+Opera as a homage to the city's first freeway, I-110, as seen through four characters from 1940-2010, the lifespan of the freeway.

 In 2014, Karpman co-founded the Alliance for Women Film Composers with Lolita Ritmanis and Miriam Cutler.
 The organization provides visibility and advocacy for women composers.
 In 2016, Karpman became the first woman elected to the music branch of The Academy of Motion Picture Arts and Sciences Board of Governors.

-In 2020, Karpman was hired to compose the score for the Marvel Studios animated anthology series What If...?.

-In January 2022, Karpman was hired to compose the score for the upcoming superhero film The Marvels.

-In May 2022, Karpman was set to compose the score for her third Marvel Studios outing, with the streaming series Ms. Marvel.
+Karpman composed the score for the Marvel Studios animated anthology series What If...? in 2021, the streaming series Ms. Marvel in 2022 and the score for the superhero film The Marvels in 2023.
+She composed the score for the 2023 film American Fiction, for which she received her first Academy Award nomination for Best Original Score.

 Personal life

-Karpman is married to fellow composer Nora Kroll-Rosenbaum.
-They live in Playa del Rey, California, with their son.
+Karpman is married to composer Nora Kroll-Rosenbaum, a fellow Milton Babbitt student.
+They have one son and live in Playa del Rey, California, in a duplex with an ocean view and a built-in studio.

+She has a self-described lifelong obsession for drama, including soap opera, classical operas, and plays.